 The origins of Valentine’s Day becoming a major commercial holiday can apparently be traced back to the United States.

-The Old World celebration was “often forgotten” and “easily neglected” by those in the U.S. Things took a turn in the 1840s when the holiday was transformed into something “not-to-be-missed,” author Leigh Eric Schmidt wrote in his 1995 book “Consumer Rites: The Buying & Selling of American Holidays.”
+At first, the Old World celebration was "often forgotten" and "easily neglected" by those in the U.S. Things took a turn in the 1840s when the holiday was transformed into something "not-to-be-missed," author Leigh Eric Schmidt wrote in his 1995 book "Consumer Rites: The Buying & Selling of American Holidays."

 CLICK HERE TO SIGN UP FOR OUR LIFESTYLE NEWSLETTER